Library and Information Science

 Our students benefit from the outstanding resources of a major Catholic university in exciting New York City.
 Taught by faculty who are leading information specialists, our graduates secure positions in archives, law libraries, public and academic libraries, publishing companies, research centers, and technology companies, to list just a few.

 Our programs reflect the University’s Vincentian commitment to service and social justice.
 We equip our graduates with the technical and philosophical background required to serve the public with access to information that all citizens need to participate in our democracy.

-Courses taught in the Division of Library and Information Science feature hands-on experience in the latest technologies.
+Courses taught in the Division of Library and Information Science feature hands-on experience in the latest technologies, and are available online.